top of page

 Nathan Halm

 Many of us have heard from family members, friends, teachers, or blog writers about the tunnels beneath the city of Cincinnati that were supposed to hold subway cars and thousands of passengers.
 At one time, the unfinished subway was an ambitious plan that had robust support from state and local governments, businesses, unions, community organizations, and the public at-large.
 This would be Cincinnati’s jumpstart into the 20th century and cement the Queen City as a rival in economic power and population to that of Chicago, Detroit or even Boston and New York.
 Why didn’t it come to be and what can we learn from it?
-Has Cincinnati lost its moment to become a regional leader in urban development and transportation or is there still an ambition and a drive for growth
+Has Cincinnati missed its moment to become a regional leader in urban development and transportation or is there still opportunity?

 “Old Cincinnati said ‘Can’t’, New Cincinnati says ‘I will’” - Cincinnati Commercial Tribune 1916